mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

 **Note:** This section should link to sub-requirements independent of their phase, because adapting this section would otherwise be too cumbersome.

-**Note:** Linking to sub-requirements that are more than one level *deeper* is also too cumbersome to maintain.

 **Note:** To keep pages short, sub-requirements should in general be placed in their own files.

-The syntax to reference requirements as defined in [req:qa.tracing](5-REQ-qa.tracing) may be used to link to sub-requirements.
-This allows to use [mantra](https://github.com/mhatzl/mantra) to update the links to those sub-requirements.

 **Example:**